kevinzhuang01/srp_2025/_profiles/abdulmumeedrashidi.md

   To build a solid foundation, I am currently taking Java and College Algebra courses, and I actively participate in the Computer Science Club at Phoenix College, where I collaborate with peers to explore new technologies and strengthen my skills.
-After completing my studies at Phoenix College, I plan to pursue a bachelor’s degree in Computer Science at Arizona State University’s Fulton Schools of Engineering.
+After completing my studies at Phoenix College, I plan to pursue a bachelorâ€™s degree in Computer Science at Arizona State Universityâ€™s Fulton Schools of Engineering.
   Looking further ahead, I aspire to either begin a career in artificial intelligence/software engineering or continue my education at the graduate level to contribute to advancing technology and its applications for society.
 academic_status: Community College Student